ucscGenomeBrowser/kent/src/product/installer/README.md

     sudo bash browserSetup.sh -b install

-To increase performance, the script accepts the command `minimal`.
+To increase performance of your Genome Browser, the script accepts the command `minimal`.
 It will download the minimal tables required for reasonable performance from places on the US continent and possibly others, e.g. from Japan.
 Call it like this to trade space for performance and download a few essential pieces of hg38:

     sudo bash browserSetup.sh minimal hg38